denten/denten.github.io/_includes/CV/06-talks.md

 - Principle convener of the *Knowledge Architectures: Lahore* conference at the Information Technology Institute, Pakistan on March 14-15, 2018.
 - "Fiction Factory: American Formalism and the Automation of Intellectual Labor."
 Lecture by invitation at the Becoming Media conference, UCLA on February 23, 2018.
+- "Plain Text: The Poetics of Computation."
+Book launch and talk by invitation at the Berkman Klein Center for Internet & Society, Harvard University on November 28, 2017.
 - "Networks of the Avant-Garde."
 Paper by invitation at the Mapping Literary
   Influences: Combining Quantitative and Qualitative Approaches conference at UCLA on November 13-14, 2017.